-Course title Non-Destructive Testing (NDT) using radiographic (X-ray) and terahertz method Level of course second cycle Teaching method laboratory course / lecture Person responsible for the course Tomasz Chady E-mail address to the person Tomasz.Chady@zut.edu.pl Course code (if applicable) WE-2-55 ECTS points 4 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course To teach basics of selected methods of ND To teach how to apply specific method of N Upon successful completion of this course, - use THz imaging system, computer and d - use the numerical XRay simulator, - select appropriate NDT method for specif - work independently and collaboratively to problems, and solve these problems using IDT in practical app the student will be igital XRay system, ic case, o understand and fo able to: Entry requirements Academic course of mathematics Academic course of physics Academic course of electrotechnics or circu Course contents Terahertz testing of dielectric and composite materials Digital radiography Numerical modeling in NDT (Xray) Non-destructive testing - the introduction, the basic idea, the historical background Evaluation of low conductivity materials using electromagnetic waves of high frequency Computer and digital radiography Numerical modeling in NDT Algorithms for identification in NDT Assessment methods Informative lecture laboratory exercises Written exam (Lect.)
-Continuous assessment (Lab) Recommended readings 1.
-Hellier C. J., Handbook of Nondestructive Evaluation, McGrown-Hill, 2003 2.
-Sakai K., Terahertz Optoelectronics, Springer-Verlag, Berlin Heidelberg, 2005 3.
-Peter J. Shull, Nondestructive Evaluation Theory, Techniques, and Applications, Marcel Dekker, Inc, 270 Madison Avenue, New York, NY 10016, 2002, ISBN: 0-8247-8872-9 Knowledge Upon successful completion of the course, the student will be able to: • identify, formulate, and solve engineering problems in the field of NDT, • explain the principles of the major NDT methods, • identify advantages and limitations of nondestructive testing methods and to select the appropriate techniques for inspections in specific application, • use selected software for numerical modelling of NDT systems, use selected hardware for practical NDT (i.e. THz TDS or digital detectors and IP scanner for X-ray testing).
-Skills Upon successful completion of the course, the student will be able to: • identify, formulate, and solve engineering problems in the field of NDT, • explain the principles of the major NDT methods, • identify advantages and limitations of nondestructive testing methods and to select the appropriate techniques for inspections in specific application, • use selected software for numerical modelling of NDT systems, use selected hardware for practical NDT (i.e. THz TDS or digital detectors and IP scanner for X-ray testing).
+Course title Non-Destructive Testing (NDT) using radiographic (X-ray) and terahertz method Level of course first cycle Teaching method laboratory course / lecture Person responsible for the course Tomasz Chady E-mail address to the person Tomasz.Chady@zut.edu.pl Course code (if applicable) WE-1-55 ECTS points 4 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course To teach basics of selected methods of NDT To teach how to apply specific method of NDT in practical applications Upon successful completion of this course, the student will be able to: - use THz imaging system, computer and digital XRay system, - use the numerical XRay simulator, - select appropriate NDT method for specific case, - work independently and collaboratively to understand and formulate Entry requirements problems, and solve these problems using Academic course of mathematics Academic course of physics Academic course of electrotechnics or circu and methods.
+Course contents Terahertz testing of dielectric and composite materials Digital radiography Numerical modeling in NDT (Xray) Non-destructive testing - the introduction, the basic idea, the historical background Evaluation of low conductivity materials using electromagnetic waves of high frequency Computer and digital radiography Numerical modeling in NDT Assessment methods Algorithms for identification in NDT Informative lecture laboratory exercises Written exam (Lect.)
+Continuous assessment (Lab) Recommended readings Hellier C. J., Handbook of Nondestructive Evaluation, McGrown-Hill, 2003 Sakai K., Terahertz Optoelectronics, Springer-Verlag, Berlin Heidelberg, 2005 Peter J. Shull, Nondestructive Evaluation Theory, Techniques, and Applications, Marcel Dekker, Inc, 270 Madison Avenue, New York, NY 10016, 2002, ISBN: 0-8247-8872-9 Knowledge Upon successful completion of the course, the student will be able to: identify, formulate, and solve engineering problems in the field of NDT, explain the principles of the major NDT methods, identify advantages and limitations of nondestructive testing methods and to select the appropriate techniques for inspections in specific application, use selected software for numerical modelling of NDT systems, use selected hardware for practical NDT (i.e. THz TDS or digital detectors and IP scanner for X-ray testing).
+Skills Upon successful completion of the course, the student will be able to: identify, formulate, and solve engineering problems in the field of NDT, explain the principles of the major NDT methods, identify advantages and limitations of nondestructive testing methods and to select the appropriate techniques for inspections in specific application, use selected software for numerical modelling of NDT systems, Other social competences use selected hardware for practical NDT (i.e. THz TDS or digital detectors and IP scanner for X-ray testing).
+Upon successful completion of the course, the student will be able to: identify, formulate, and solve engineering problems in the field of NDT, explain the principles of the major NDT methods, identify advantages and limitations of nondestructive testing methods and to select the appropriate techniques for inspections in specific application, use selected software for numerical modelling of NDT systems, use selected hardware for practical NDT (i.e. THz TDS or digital detectors and IP scanner for X-ray testing).